How to build a multi-level website navigation menu using the `navList` tag and support dynamic display of categories or document links?

 </nav>

-• Plan firstBefore configuring navigation on the backend, be sure to plan the overall structure of the website and the user's browsing path.
-Clear logic is the foundation of a good user experience.
+- Plan firstBefore configuring navigation in the background, be sure to plan the overall structure of the website and the user's browsing path.
+Clear logic is the foundation of good user experience.

-• SEO-friendlyEnsure all navigation links are crawlable and set navigation text reasonably to include target keywords.
-Dynamically loaded content should also be ensured to be crawlable by search engines.
+- SEO-friendlyEnsure that all navigation links are crawlable and set navigation text reasonably to include target keywords.
+The dynamically loaded content should also be ensured to be crawlable by search engines.